 From the 1999 National Register of Historic Places Registration application:

-This building and the Schweers Hardware Store immediately south appear in many of the oldest known photographs of downtown Shawano, and date from the aftermath of the 1890 fire that destroyed most of this block.
-The Holtz Saloon appears little changed above the storefront from those images, and is one of few buildings in the main street district to maintain original, second-story, two-over-two, double-hung glazing.
+The Holtz Saloon has maintained its original, second-story, two-over-two, double-hung glazing.
 This two-story, three-bay building has a simple pressed-metal cornice, marked only by wide plain-faced brackets at either end and a single row of shallow conical protrusions extending along the cornice’s length.
 Each of the three second-story windows has plain stone lintels and a flat-faced, plain hood mold, and immediately below these windows is a metal storefront cornice with comer.